 We work with our clients to ensure test methods are appropriate for their intended use by identifying and using an appropriate scientifically valid method for each established specification.

-High Performance Liquid Chromatography (HPLC) and Ultra Performance Liquid Chromatography (UPLC) are considered the most powerful tools in analytical chemistry used to separate, identify, and quantitate compounds in a variety of sample matrices.
+High Performance Liquid Chromatography (HPLC) and Ultra Performance Liquid Chromatography (UPLC) are used to separate, identify, and quantitate compounds.
+They are considered the most powerful tools in analytical chemistry.
 HPLC/UPLC can be used to assess the purity of samples from a variety of matrices that are able to be dissolved in a liquid/solvent.
-It oftentimes is able to quantify compounds and adulterants at very low concentrations.
-This technique is applicable to the accurate quantitation of many different types of chemical constituents of crude raw botanicals from powdered to whole form, extract (powdered or liquid) and finished products/blends as well as all vitamins and amino acids.
+In many situations, it is able to quantify compounds and adulterants at very low concentrations.
+HPLC/UPLC is applicable to the accurate quantitation of several types of chemical constituents of crude raw botanicals from powdered to whole form, extract (powdered or liquid) and finished products/blends as well as all vitamins and amino acids.
 This is a preferred technique worldwide.

 Gas chromatography is a term used to describe the group of analytical separation techniques used to analyze volatile substances in the gas phase.
 In gas chromatography, the components of a sample are dissolved in a solvent and vaporized in order to separate the analytes by distributing the sample between two phases: a stationary phase and a mobile phase.
 The mobile phase is a chemically inert gas that serves to carry the molecules of the analyte through the heated column and then through the one of the various detectors used, where the separated compounds are identified by comparing with known compounds.